-Single EV space required.
-Install a listed raceway capable of accommodating a 208/240-volt dedicated branch circuit.
-The raceway shall not be less than trade size 1 (nominal 1-inch inside diameter).
-The raceway shall originate at the main service or subpanel and shall terminate into a listed cabinet, box or enclosure in close proximity to the proposed location of the EV spaces.
-Construction documents shall identify the raceway termination point.
-The service panel and/or subpanel shall provide capacity to install a 40-ampere minimum dedicated branch circuit and space(s) reserved to permit installation of a branch circuit over- current protective device.
+- 1. The type and location of the EVSE. - 2.
+A listed raceway capable of accommodating a 208/240-volt dedicated branch circuit. - 3.
+The raceway shall not be less than trade size 1." - 4.
+The raceway shall originate at a service panel or a subpanel serving the area, and shall terminate in close proximity to the proposed location of the charging equipment and into a listed suitable cabinet, box, enclosure or equivalent. - 5.
+The service panel or subpanel shall have sufficient capacity to accommodate a minimum 40- ampere dedicated branch circuit for the future installation of the EVSE.